konstantin-evo/microservices-in-go/readme.md

 ##### Logger Service

-Logging service that allows clients to write log entries to a MongoDB database.
+The Logger Service is a versatile logging system that allows clients to write log entries to a MongoDB database.
+It supports two primary modes of communication: REST (HTTP) and RPC.

+Different services can use the Logger Service in different ways:

-The service is used via Broker for testing use, and directly for other services without interaction with users.
-For example, Auth service send POST request when user successfully authenticated.
+1. The Auth Service communicates with the Logger Service via HTTP to send a POST request when a user is successfully authenticated.
+2. On the other hand, the Broker Service utilizes RPC communication to interact with the Logger Service remotely, by calling the LogInfo method of the RPCServer struct.

+In summary, the Logger Service provides flexibility in communication methods, enabling various services to interact with it seamlessly, whether it be through REST (HTTP) or RPC.

 **Endpoints**